hc-bondis/plista-api/README.md

 and remember to update the ```plista-api/autoloader.php``` with the path to your request object.

 You will have to provide an implementation for ```send()``` function - which should be blocking and return a Response object which extends ```Plista\API\Interfaces\Response.php```

+You also will have to extend the API interface and override the 'call()' method to use your new request.

 ###Error handling
 When an error occurs on the platform to which you are making an API call, the error should be converted into understandable JSON.